Thermodynamics of bosonic systems in adS spacetime: Analysis of the thermodynamics

-We performed an extensive numerical investigation of the partition functions and associated quantities presented in previous section.
-We observed that the functions $\ln Z^{\texttt{field}}$ are monotonically increasing in the dimensionless parameter $LT$, growing exponentially with low $LT$ and as a power-law with high $LT$.
-The intermediate temperature regime smoothly connects the low and high temperature limits.
+We observed that the functions $\ln Z^{\texttt{field}}$ are monotonically increasing in the dimensionless parameter $LT$, growing exponentially with low $LT$ and as a power law with high $LT$.
+The intermediate-temperature regime smoothly connects the low- and high-temperature limits.
 No discontinuities or divergences were observed in these quantities.
-This result is illustrated in figure~\ref{graf-lnZ-gr-D456}, where graphs for $\ln Z^{\texttt{gr}}$ are presented for several values of $D$.
+This result is illustrated in Fig.~\ref{graf-lnZ-gr-D456}, where graphs for $\ln Z^{\texttt{gr}}$ are presented for several values of $D$.
 The qualitative behavior is the same for other fields and dimensions.
-As expected, the analytic expressions in the low and high-temperature limits are compatible with the numerical results, as illustrated in figures~\ref{grafLnZsc}, \ref{grafLnZ-el} and \ref{grafLnZ-gr}.
+As expected, the analytic expressions in the low- and high-temperature limits are compatible with the numerical results, as illustrated in Figs.~\ref{grafLnZsc}, \ref{grafLnZ-el} and \ref{grafLnZ-gr}.

 An issue is the convergence of the numerical and analytic results produced.
 Specifically, we focus on the partition functions written as discrete sums, and the integral versions of those quantities obtained by analogous Thomas-Fermi approximations.
 The integral formulas for $\ln Z^{\texttt{field}}$ are good approximations for the partition functions if $LT$ is higher than a given number (an analogous Thomas-Fermi critical temperature).
 Typically, good concordance is already observed with $LT \approx 5$.